Do Bumble Bees Sting?

 A word on allergies

-No, most likely they won’t.
 Contrary to a honeybee sting, the sting of a bumblebee has no barbs.
-So a bumblebee can actually pull out the sting without detaching it (and can sting again).
+So a bumblebee can actually pull out the sting without detaching it.
+Having pulled the stinger out, the bumble bee is able to sting again and again.

 Bee stings are no fun.
 Do really all of them sting?
 Or is this a simple misconception held by a lot of people?